<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 2. Fiix

 Fiix is another well-known brand in this space and a market leader in the cloud-based maintenance management software category.
 It is best suited for medium-sized and large businesses.
-It has a strong set of inventory management tools.

 Fiix features

-• Unlimited work orders and requests: Allows users to create and manage an unlimited number of work orders and maintenance requests, providing flexibility for handling various tasks.
+• Unlimited work orders and work requests: Allows users to create and manage an unlimited number of work orders and maintenance requests, providing flexibility for handling various tasks.

 • Preventive maintenance management: Facilitates the scheduling and management of preventive maintenance tasks to help prevent equipment failures and extend asset life.